Does My Superannuation Form Part of a Property Settlement?

 Discuss your situation with experienced family lawyers

 The decision to split superannuation in the event of separation or divorce needs to be considered in light of how the total property pool would be divided and with each party’s individual circumstances and stage of life in mind.
-The advice of experienced family lawyers Gold Coast such as our team at Frigo James Legal is vital to navigating the complexities of superannuation splits and property settlements to ensure couples can resolve their financial matters efficiently and move forward with their lives after separation or divorce.
+The advice of experienced lawyers such as our team at Frigo James Legal is vital to navigating the complexities of superannuation splits and property settlements to ensure couples can resolve their financial matters efficiently and move forward with their lives after separation or divorce.

 Popular Posts